Mohs Surgery FAQs

 In addition, the normal healing process involves a period of skin contraction, which often peaks 4 to 6 weeks after the surgery.
 This may appear as a bumpiness or hardening of the scar.
 On the face, this change is nearly always temporary and the scar will soften and improve with time.
 If you have a history of abnormal scarring, such as hypertrophic scars or keloids, or if there are problems with the healing of your scar, injections or other treatments may be used to optimize the cosmetic result.
 Your Mohs surgeon is available for you throughout the healing process to discuss any concerns that may arise.

 Is Mohs surgery the most cost-effective treatment option?

-When assessing the cost-effectiveness of Mohs surgery there are several factors to consider.
-Because of the number of personnel involved as well as the advanced technology required, the initial procedure is often more costly than other treatment methods.
-However, because of the procedure's high success rate, most patients require only a single surgery.
+Because of Mohs surgery's high success rate, most patients require only a single surgery.
 This surgery usually includes the repair of the wound as well.
-While other methods might initially be less expensive than Mohs surgery, additional surgeries and pathology readings are required to repair the wound and to treat the cancer if it is not completely removed.
-Each of these additional surgeries and pathology readings will require separate fees, while a single Mohs surgery procedure includes all of these into one fee.
+Other methods might require additional surgeries and pathology readings in order to repair the wound and to treat the cancer if it is not completely removed.
+Each of these additional surgeries and pathology readings require separate fees, while a single Mohs surgery procedure includes all of these into one fee.